PascalGiessler/pascalgiessler/README.md

 I'm thrilled to have you here, exploring the world of code and curiosity.
 My name is Pascal, and I am a passionate tech leader and working as HoD at <a href="https://syndikat7.de">SYNDIKAT7</a>.
 With an insatiable thirst for knowledge and an unwavering commitment to innovation, I strive to make a positive impact on the world through the power of technology or at least I am doing my best.

+#### 🚀 Current Focus topics
+* Artificial Intelligence (Generative-AI, NLP, Deep Learning, ...)
+* Scalable and Resilient Systems (Cloud-Native, Microswervices, DDD,...)

 #### 👷 Check out what I'm currently working on

+- [PascalGiessler/pascalgiessler](https://github.com/PascalGiessler/pascalgiessler) - GitHub Profile Page (today)
 - [PascalGiessler/langchain-falcon-llm-chainlit](https://github.com/PascalGiessler/langchain-falcon-llm-chainlit) - Chatbot build on Falcon LLM (3 days ago)
-- [PascalGiessler/pascalgiessler](https://github.com/PascalGiessler/pascalgiessler) - GitHub Profile Page (4 days ago)

 #### 🌱 My latest projects